 - International medicine experience in Peru with >100 injections and minor surgeries in one week

-- Multiple mass participation events including a half ironman and two Olympic length triathlons that the fellow directs
+- Multiple mass participation events including a half ironman, one Olympic length triathlon, and one long sprint triathlon that the fellow directs

 - Wofford College football coverage